VIETNAM CAMBODIA DELIGHTS

-On this tour you will get to see some of the most impressive sights of Vietnam and take time to immerse yourself in the traditions and culture of the people of Vietnam.
+On this journey you will get to see some of the most impressive sights of Vietnam and take time to immerse yourself in the traditions and culture of the people of Vietnam.
 You will also get to enjoy the pristine beauty of the magical, Halong Bay.
-You will also get to soak in the old yet reclaimed architecture of some of the temples of Cambodia such as the famous Ankhor Watt.

 Best: November to April

 Hotels and Junk

 Day-1: Arrival Vietnam, Hanoi airportAfter arrival to Vietnam you will be given the chance to discover some of Hanoi's highlights.
 We start with the Vietnam museum of Ethnology where you can get an idea about the 54 ethnic groups of Vietnam and see some typical rebuilt houses at the outdoor museum.
 Next we go to the Temple of Literature.
 Overnight in Hanoi and attend the water puppet show in the evening.

 Day-2: Hanoi- Halong (B-L-D)8.00am - Depart for a 3.5 hour drive to Ha Long City through the Red River Delta with a stop on the way.
 We arrive at Halong City at about 12h00.
 Enjoy welcome drink and cruise briefing before checking-in your cabin on Treasure Junk cruise.
 A lunch with fresh local seafood will be served on board (vegetarians catered for) while you embark on a cruise into the Holy bay to see the incredible karst formations.
 Later we explore the karst formations by tender or kayak.